michaelbradley91/StickySharedResources/README.md

 Some highlights:
 * The remote control now has a resource which, when acquired, prevents all of the buttons being pressed.
 * When combining controls, the resource group is asked to acquire two **disconnected** resources.
+The resources can also be connected in this method (and you can pass as many as you like - params) but they don't have to be.
 * The two controls are combined by connecting each remote control's resource.
 In terms of the graph of resources, this means that the buttons on both controls are now all connected.
 Hence, pressing a button on either control stops any button on the opposite control being pressed!

 ### Disconnecting Resources

 Following from the example above, suppose the owner of the second control, Bob, wants to go home so Alice and Bob need to split the "super remote control" back into two boring regular controls.
-It would suck if Bob can only play his in his home provided Alice is not playing her game in her home.
+It would suck if Bob can only play his game in his home provided Alice is not playing her game in her home.
 We need to enable the controls to be used independently again.

 We can do this with the following method:
 <pre>